roovo/obsidian-card-board/CONTRIBUTING.md

 # Contributing
-I am working on this myself for now; it's my do-some-coding-when-I-have-some-time project.
+I am working on this myself for now so I am not accepting pull requests; it's my do-some-coding-when-I-have-some-time project.

 ## Set up a dev environmant
 To get up and running: